Staying Active To Beat Back Pain - The Importance Of NOT Being Idle

 Exercising when you have back pain may seem like a crazy thing to do but staying active is vital if you're going to beat it.
 Find out why here.

 When you live with chronic pain it can be hard to know what to do for the best.

-And the thought of exercising when you are in pain may seem like a silly thing to do.
+And the thought of exercising when you are in pain may seem like an especially silly thing to do.

 I mean why would you drag yourself off the couch to exercise when your back's already in pieces?

 And won't exercising when you're already in pain only cause you more damage?